Hibernate Dialect Considerations

 -

-In all three cases, you could use them if surrounded by double quotes, such as
+In all these cases, you could use them if surrounded by double quotes or square brackets, such as

 "VER"